arunpariyar/gopherguides-intro-to-go/week11/README.md

 While this project is still at its early stage.
 If you wish to make any contributions you are most welcome and **greatly appreciated.**

-if you have any suggestion, please for the repo and create a pull request.
+If you have any suggestion, please for the repo and create a pull request.
 You can also simply open an issue with the tag "suggestion".
 Don't forget to give the UGotNews a star!
 Thanks Again!

 1. Fork the Project
-2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
+2. Create your Feature Branch (git checkout -b feature/NewFeature)
-3. Commit your Changes (git commit -m 'Add some AmazingFeature')
+3. Commit your Changes (git commit -m 'Add some NewFeature')
-4. Push to the Branch (git push origin feature/AmazingFeature)
+4. Push to the Branch (git push origin feature/NewFeature)
 5. Open a Pull Request

 ## License